UOA-CS732-SE750-Students-2023/project-group-zesty-zuchons/README.md

 Web Crafter is a low-code website building platform aimed to help people who don't know website programing to buildup their own website by drag and drop.
 - Login with Google authentication (TODO)
-- Provide basic widgets for user to buildup the website
+- Provide basic widgets for user to buildup the website.
+And all the widget can be styled.
 - Provide flexible drag-and-drop feature for people to add and modify the widget for their webpage in canvas
 - Styles and properfies of widget can be modified easily from setting panel
 - support event for some of the widget (e.g: support onclick event on button)